-This event, organised by the University of Plymouth and the ESRC’s South West Doctoral Training Partnership (SWDTP), aims to bring together research students in the social sciences within and beyond the University of Plymouth.
+This virtual event, organised by the University of Plymouth and the ESRC’s South West Doctoral Training Partnership (SWDTP), aims to bring together research students in the social sciences within and beyond the University of Plymouth.

 The aim is to provide an inclusive and welcoming environment for social scientists to meet, share ideas and learn more about research in the social sciences.
 You’ll get a chance to network with other students from outside and within your discipline to talk about your work, listen about theirs and, in doing so, learn more about research methods and ideas across the social sciences.

 There will also be a workshop on getting published that will include opportunities to meet editors and learn how to negotiate the refereeing process.
 We’ll learn how this contributes to academic development as well as how your social science research degree can open up opportunities for careers beyond academia.